How to Kickstart an Architectural Consulting Company

 Before you start an architectural consulting company, you should know what an architectural consultant is.

-It goes far beyond drafting services.
-An architectural consultant is a experienced, licensed professional who is employed for specific projects by SMEs or large organizations, so they can offer their specialized knowledge.
+An architectural consultant is an experienced, licensed professional who is employed for specific projects by SMEs or large organizations, so they can offer their specialized knowledge.

 Your role as a consultant will change according to your field, but you would typically be engaged to help your client create innovative design solutions.
 This can include the primary management and planning, or the design stage.